 Automatics vs. Manuals

-It’s this “drag,” traditionally associated with automatic transmissions, that has led to the perception that manual and automated manual transmissions (AMT) offer better fuel economy because there are fewer components involved in the gear-shifting process, minimizing the potential for energy loss.
+This “drag,” traditionally associated with automatic transmissions, has led to the perception that manual and automated manual transmissions (AMT) offer better fuel economy because there are fewer components involved in the gear-shifting process, minimizing the potential for energy loss.

 However, Spurlin of Allison Transmission, which supplies transmissions to most medium-duty truck OEMs, said the latest technology offered in automatic transmissions actually gives the fuel-efficiency edge to automatics over manuals.